Picture Books for Kids 4-10 Years Old

 A MESSAGE TO PARENTS

 On the surface, "Bunny and Carrot Are Best Friends" might seem like another book about acceptance.
-It is, in part, about that—but acceptance only comes after Bunny and Carrot spend some time getting to know each other.
-In fact, they felt quite trepidatious about each other at first, but soon enough a friendship did blossom.
-This by itself is a very sweet lesson to share with our children and grandchildren, but there's so much more for us to learn and share.
+It is, in part, but acceptance only comes after Bunny and Carrot spend some time getting to know each other.
+In fact, they were trepidatious of each other at first, but soon enough a friendship did blossom.
+This by itself is a very sweet lesson to share with our children and grandchildren, but there is so much more for us to learn and share.

 As adults, we come to realize that meaningful and lasting relationships require a commitment of our time, patience, grace and forgiveness.
 This isn't something we often talk to our children about because, well, it might seem complicated.
-But our kids are living in a world where relationships break down all around them all the time—not to mention that statistically speaking, many young children will witness their parents get a divorce or breakup.
+But the reality is that our kids are living in a world where relationships break down all around them.
+What lessons are they learning?

-We must ask ourselves: As a society, are we modeling to children that close relationships are worth the commitment of time, patience, grace and forgiveness?
+We must ask ourselves: Are we modeling to children that some relationships are worth the commitment of time, patience, grace and forgiveness?
 Do we consistently exhibit that other people deserve to be treated kindly and have value?
-Do we ever discuss how kindly feelings toward another person are precious, and worth protecting and preserving?

-Like many others, I have let some of my friendships fade away due to time and distance, or difference of opinion.
-While an end to some of those relationships was the only healthy outcome, I learned (perhaps thanks to hindsight) that a few of those relationships were worth working on—and that is what I want to relay to our precious little children—that many relationships are worthy of our time, patience, grace and forgiveness.
+Like most people, I have let some of my friendships fade away due to time and distance, or even difference of opinion.
+While an end to some of those relationships was the only healthy outcome, I learned (perhaps thanks to hindsight) that a few of those relationships were worth working on—and that is what I want to relay to our precious little children—that true and good relationships are worthy of our time, patience, grace and forgiveness.

-The Bunny & Carrot friendship series addresses the following friendship subjects in a simple, humorous and age-appropriate manner: How to make friends, how to become close friends, how to make up after a disagreement, and how to remain friends... for life!
+The Bunny and Carrot friendship series addresses the following subjects in a simple, humorous, age-appropriate manner: How to make friends, build trust, recover from a disagreement and remain friends... for life!

-I hope you agree that these lessons are exactly what our children need today.
+Aren't these the lessons exactly what our children need today?